Frequently Asked Questions

 What can I do as a parent or family member?

-• Learn as much as you can about the K-State Greek community and the fraternities or sororities that your student is interested in.
+• Learn as much as you can about the fraternities or sororities, including the national organizations governing those organizations, that your student is interested in.

-• Ask questions about what the organizations will offer your student in order to make the best decision for him/her.
-Fraternities and sororities are different on every campus, so allow your student to choose the group with whom they feel most comfortable.
+• Ask questions about what the organizations will offer your student.
+Fraternities and sororities recognized by different schools may take different approaches.
+Allow your student to choose a group with whom they feel most comfortable.

 • Discuss the financial obligations with your student.
-Determine who will pay for what and the limits those expenses may include.
-Joining a fraternity or sorority is a lifetime commitment, both financially and personally.
+Joining a fraternity or sorority provides lifetime membership, and there may be obligations both financially and personally beyond their collegiate experience.

 • Keep an open mind.
 Your college experience may be different than your student's.